OWASP Threat and Safeguard Matrix (TaSM)

 4) Respond The respond function includes appropriate activities regarding an incident to minimize impact.
 Key Objective: If the threat has been realized how do you prevent additional financial damage, reputation damage, non-compliance, or privacy violations

 5) Recover The recover function includes identifying appropriate activities to maintain plans for resilience and to restore services impaired during cyber security incidents.
 Key Objective: How do you get to a state that was equal or better than before the incident

 Safeguards are Actions, devices, procedures, techniques, or other measures that reduce the vulnerability of an information system.
 Synonymous with security controls and Countermeasures.
-Please note you can see the 108 different safeguards outlined by NIST CSF however feel free to use your own.
+Feel free to use these lists as a starating point:

 Put whatever you like here: news, screenshots, features, supporters, or remove this file and don’t use tabs at all.